LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 _(completed by contact center manager, project manager or program manager)_

 Before you can create engagements for your mobile app, you must first configure the mobile app data source in LiveEngage.
-To do this, go to the campaigns area, select [Data sources](data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html) from the campaign footnote, and follow these instructions:
+To do this, go to the Campaign Builder, select [Data sources](data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html) from the Campaign Builder footnote, and follow these instructions:

 1. Under “Conversation sources” tab, choose “**Mobile App**” -> Connect.